hamzajg/DDD-CrashCourse/chapter-1.md

 5. **Identity Management** for making sure the right people have access to the right information.

 Now, how would we classify thes subdomains?
 The most obvious ones are **file archivre** and **identity management** which are clearly geniric subdomains.
 But what about the others?
 That depends on what is making this particular EMR system stant out amoung the others in the market.

 ![Image-01](ch-1-subdomains.png)

+Since we are building an EMR system, it is pretty safe to assume that **patient records** is a core domain.
+If we are going to take the market by making a system that makes all the clinics work more efficiently through clever ana innovative schedudeling, then **scheduling** is probably also a core domain.
+Otherwise, it is a supporting subdomain, maybe built on top of some existing scheduling engine.
+The same reasoning can be applied to the **lab** subdomain: if a significant part of our business case is a seamless integration between patient records and the lab, then lab is most likely a core domain.
+Otherwise, it is a supporting subdomain.

+# From problems to Solutions